CK Tan known as CK

 BEng (Hons), PhD, CEng

 CK Tan received his PhD degree in 2003 by investigating the monitoring and diagnosis of burner slag formation in pulverised coal fired boiler.
 His research and industrial experience were gained in both experimental and mathematical modelling aspects of combustion engineering.
 He has undertaken experimental work on both pilot scale facilities and on very large production furnaces.
 He has experience in a range of modelling methods such as CFD, zone modelling and artificial intelligence techniques including neural networks and genetic algorithms.
-He has published over 30 articles and a book chapter in these research areas.
-He has worked as principal investigator for a number of EPSRC and European funded research projects.
+He has published over 40 articles and a book chapter in these research areas.
+He has worked as principal and co-investigator for a number of EPSRC and European funded research projects.

 1997 – 1999 (Piping Stress Analysis Engineer): Technip Geoproduction, Malaysia